NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> h.data.get_compression_type()
    ''

-A construct with an underlying compressed array is created by initialising a `Data` instance with a compressed array that is stored in one of three special array objects: `RaggedContiguousArray`, `RaggedIndexedArray` or `RaggedIndexedContiguousArray`.
+A construct with an underlying ragged array is created by initialising a `Data` instance with a ragged array that is stored in one of three special array objects: `RaggedContiguousArray`, `RaggedIndexedArray` or `RaggedIndexedContiguousArray`.
 The following code creates a simple field construct with an underlying contiguous ragged array:

 .. code:: python